serverlessworkflow/specification/GOVERNANCE.md

 ## Reviewers

 A reviewer is a core role within the project.
 They share in reviewing issues and pull requests.
-Their pull request approvals are needed to merge significant code changes into the project.
+Their pull request approvals are needed to merge code changes into the project.

 ## Emeritus Maintainers

-Emeritus maintainers are retired maintainers who have chosen to remain involved in the project as advisors.
-Their main responsibilities include:
+Emeritus maintainers are retired maintainers who have provided valuable contributions to the project in the past but are not able to dedicate the time necessary to be fully active maintainers going forward.
+While their efforts will be focused elsewhere, it is hoped that they will try to find the time to continue to be active participants in the community by:

 1) Providing guidance and mentorship to current maintainers and contributors.
 2) Offering historical context and insights based on their past experiences.